 What could be more beautiful than a long-haired dog with a perfectly sculpted coat?
 Well-tempered, friendly, and obedient long-haired dog breeds like the St. Bernard and Golden Retriever can really look the part.
 Grooming is a big deal with this particular class of dogs because of their thick coats.

 For your pet to look neat and tidy, you must consider the best dog clippers for long-haired dogs to get the job done.
 We found the Wahl Lithium Ion Pro Series to be a standout machine.
-A lot of dog owners swear by its grunt and versatility when grooming their best buddies.
+No matter what type of dog, owners swear by its grunt and versatility when grooming their best buddies.